The Ultimate In Birding Tours

 We will use two bases in the highlands to access a variety of upland forest habitats.
 At Ba’kalalan, Dulit Frogmouth and Hose’s Broadbill are our top targets, while at Paya Maga we will be in search of the almost unknown Black Oriole at its only known reliable site.

-And for those who are prepared for a short but steep hike, there is a further pre-tour extension available to see the extremely range-restricted Friendly Bush Warbler (or Kinabalu Friendly Warbler)
+And for those who are prepared for a short but steep hike, there is an optional extension available to see the extremely range-restricted Friendly Bush Warbler (or Kinabalu Friendly Warbler)

 This tour can be taken together with CLASSIC BORNEO: SABAH